Bennio/code-samples/python/get_cluster_info_v3/readme.rst

 Details
 .......

-Connect to a Nutanix Prism Central instance, grab some high-level details then generate a PDF from it.
+Connect to a Nutanix Prism Central instance, grab some high-level details then generate an HTML report from it.

 The intention is to use this script to generate very high-level and *unofficial* as-built documentation.